sea-rod/2048/README.md

 small math game
 type
 $ python main.py
-To strat the game and enjoy
+To start the game and enjoy